raivo-otp/ios-application/README.md

 ## Contributing

-At this moment it is not possible to contribute to Raivo due to the fact that Riavo is not open-source yet.
+At this moment it is not possible to contribute to Raivo due to the fact that Raivo is not open-source yet.
 Raivo will become open-source software when the first version is published to the Apple App Store.

 ## Issues